Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Omitted proofs

 To further analyze the properties of filter functions in the complex plane, let us first recall some results in complex analysis.

 \begin{proposition}[Maximum modulus principle] Let $f$ be an analytic function on an open set $\Omega$ and $K \subset \Omega$ be a compact set.
 Then

 \end{proposition}

-\begin{proposition} The filter functions of KRR (\cref{example:KRR}), iterated ridge (\cref{example:IteratedRidge}) and gradient flow (\cref{example:GradientFlow}) satisfy \cref{assu:Filter}. \end{proposition} \begin{proof} In the case of KRR, this conclusion is trivial.\\ ($I$) Conditions (C1), iterated ridge and gradient flow: Define $H=\{z\in\bbC:\Re(z)\geq-\frac{\lambda}{2}\}$.
-Note that the filter functions of gradient flow and iterated ridge are both in the form of $\reg(z) = g(u)/(\lambda u)$ for some analytic function $g(u)$ on $H$, where $u=z/\lambda$.
+\begin{proposition} The filter functions of KRR (\cref{example:KRR}), iterated ridge (\cref{example:IteratedRidge}) and gradient flow (\cref{example:GradientFlow}) satisfy \cref{assu:Filter}. \end{proposition} \begin{proof} In the case of KRR, this conclusion is trivial.\\ ($I$) Condition (C1) for iterated ridge and gradient flow: Define $H=\{z\in\bbC:\Re(z)\geq-\frac{\lambda}{2}\}$.
+Note that the filter functions of gradient flow and iterated ridge are both of the form $\reg(z) = g(u)/(\lambda u)$ for some analytic function $g(u)$ on $H$, where $u=z/\lambda$.
 Specifically, for iterated ridge, $g(u)=1-\frac{1}{(u+1)^p}$.
 For gradient flow, $g(u)=1-e^{-u}$.
-Note that $\frac{g(u)}{u}$ can be extended to a analytic function on $H$.
+Note that $\frac{g(u)}{u}$ can be extended to an analytic function on $H$.
 Hence,